Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Framework for a PMN

 \subsubsection{CRAN}

-A typical CRAN consists of a central unit and multiple distributed antenna units, which are called remote radio units (RRUs).
+A typical CRAN consists of a central unit and multiple distributed antenna units, which are called remote radio units (RRUs) \cite{7169508}.
 The RRUs are typically connected to the CRAN central via optical fibre.
 Either quantized radio frequency signals or baseband signals can be transmitted between RRUs and the central unit.
 As shown in Fig. \ref{fig-system}, in a CRAN PMN, the densely distributed RRUs, coordinated by the central unit, provide communication services to UEs.
 Their received signals, either from themselves, other RRUs, or from UEs, are collected and processed by the CRAN central, for both C\&S. The CRAN central unit hosts the original baseband unit (BBU) pool for processing communication functions and the new sensing processing unit for sensing.
+This setup aligns with the topologies for distributed radar systems \cite{Liang11,5703085}.

 A typical communication scenario is as follows: several RRUs work cooperatively to provide connections to UEs, using multiuser MIMO techniques over the same resource blocks (same time and frequency slots).
 In CRAN communication networks, power control is typically applied such that signals from one RRU may not reach other RRUs.
-While it is not necessary, we relax this constraint and assume that cooperative RRUs are within the signal coverage area of each other.
+While it is not necessary, we can relax this constraint and assume that cooperative RRUs are within the signal coverage area of each other.
 This assumption is reasonable when dense RRUs are deployed and used to support surrounding UEs via coordinated multipoint techniques.
-This is not necessary for some types of sensing as we are going to discuss in next subsection, but it increases the options of sensing.
-Technically, it is also feasible at the cost of increased transmission power even if only for supporting sensing, as the downlink signals do not cause mutual communication interference to RRUs.
+This is not necessary for some types of sensing as we are going to discuss in next subsection, but it increases the options of sensing \cite{8827589}.
+Technically, it is also feasible at the cost of increased transmission power, even if only for supporting sensing, as the downlink signals do not cause mutual communication interference to RRUs.

 Note that, in this configuration, all RRUs are typically synchronized using the timing clock from the GPS signals.
-This forms an excellent network with distributed nodes for sensing applications.
+This forms an excellent network with distributed nodes for sensing applications \cite{9186070}.
+Such CRAN-based PMN is investigated in \cite{RN9, RN30,8827589}, together with the sensing algorithms.